taikoxyz/taiko-mono/packages/website/faq/index.md

 Taiko (太鼓) is the Japanese term for a drum.
 For us, Taiko is the "drum" that arouses courage and leads to accomplishing goals.

+## Where may I ask more questions?

+You can ask more questions at Taiko's Github [Discussions](https://github.com/taikoxyz/taiko-mono/discussions) page.